TECHOUS/Treasure-js/README.md

 [MIT License](LICENSE)

-:copyright: 2018 TechOus
+:copyright: 2018-20 TechOus

-We don't own any of these repositories.
+We don't own any of these repositories